Even your Teacher Needs Guidance: Ground-Truth Targets Dampen Regularization Imposed by Self-Distillation: Introduction

 Modern deep neural networks are often trained in the over-parameterized regime, where the amount of trainable parameters highly exceed the amount of training samples.
 Under simple first-order methods such as gradient descent, such large networks can fit any target, but in order to generalize well, such overfitting is usually undesirable \citep{Zhang2017UnderstandingGeneralization, Nakkiran2020Deep}.
 Thus, some type of regularization is typically imposed during training, in order to avoid overfitting.
 A common choice is to add an $\ell_2$-regularization\footnote{With slight differences, $\ell_2$ regularization is often referred to as weight decay and ridge regularization in deep learning and statistical learning literature, respectively.} term to our objective function, which has been shown to perform comparably to early-stopping gradient descent training \citep{Yao2007OnLearning}.
-However, in the theoretical study of the over-parameterized regime, regularization is often overlooked.
-Though, recent results has shown a connection between wide neural networks and kernel ridge regression through the Neural Tangent Kernel (NTK) \citep{Lee2019WideDescent, Lee2020GeneralizedNetworks, Hu2019SimpleGuarantee}.
-We elaborate on this connection, which motivates our problem setup, in Section \ref{sec:ntk}.
+However, in the theoretical study of the over-parameterized regime, regularization is often overlooked, but recent results have shown a connection between wide neural networks and kernel ridge regression through the Neural Tangent Kernel (NTK) \citep{Lee2019WideDescent, Lee2020GeneralizedNetworks, Hu2019SimpleGuarantee}.
+We briefly elaborate on this connection in Section \ref{sec:ntk}, which motivates our problem setup and connection to deep learning in Section \ref{sec:optimal_alpha_DL}.